 I had this crazy idea to motivate people to get outside more, to experience the positive effects of walking and exploring.

-How did I come up with such crazy idea?
+How did I come up with such a crazy idea?
 Simple, I was waiting for a big project to come through and I was getting bored.
-No just kidding, there is much more to that!
+No, I’m just kidding, there is much more to that!

 But then comes in the trick question… how do you convince people that going outside is really good for them, that it’s fun and exciting to put a bit of adventure into your life?

-I searched the Internet, read books, subscribed to lots and lots of newsletters, chatted to friends and like-minded people.
+I searched the Internet, read books, subscribed to lots and lots of newsletters, chatted with friends and like-minded people.
 I looked at similar initiatives and even participated in some of them.

-There where a couple of ingredients that I needed to make it a success story.
+There were a couple of ingredients that I needed to make it a success story.

 - I wanted it to be accessible to everyone, for every generation, whatever cultural background you have, wherever you live in the world and whatever financial means you have.